kstenerud/concise-encoding/cte-specification.md

  * 2000.0
  * 2000.0d

 Map entries are split into key-value pairs using the colon `:` character and optional whitespace.
 Key-value pairs are separated from each other using whitespace.
+A key without a paired value is not allowed.

 A map begins with an opening curly brace `{`, whitespace separated key-value pairs, and finally a closing brace `}`.